LEARN TO LOVE

 This message seeps slowly but deliberately into our daily lives.

 The media overloads you.
 Governments weaponise fear.
-Somewhere, some tech-bro is always getting richer.
+Somewhere, some tech bro is always getting richer.
 Digital infrastructures keep it all smooth, distant, neatly packaged while industries drain the planet.
 The everyday realities of war are blurred, aestheticised, and sold back to you without you even noticing.
 You consume, you ignore.
 But nothing is innocent, every choice you make carries a hidden cost.
 Are you a victim or are you complicit?

 You try to make sense of it all, but you have no fucking idea.
 Better do as you’re told and Learn to Love the Bomb.